-In my previous two posts focusing on the history of the Château de Versailles, I discussed the reigns of Louis XIV, Louis XV and that of Louis XVI until the year 1783, a few years prior to the outbreak of the French Revolution.
+In my first and second posts focusing on the history of the Château de Versailles I discussed the reigns of Louis XIV, Louis XV and that of Louis XVI until the year 1783, a few years prior to the outbreak of the French Revolution.
 In this third post, I’m going to examine how the French Revolution gained momentum at Versailles through some key events that took place there from 1786 – June 20, 1789.
 The causes of the French Revolution are numerous and complex; please note that brevity forces me to touch on only a few of them.
 As the Château de Versailles served as the centre of political power in 18th century France, it became the stage on which many of these pivotal activities played out.

 Discontent with both royal and religious authority had been building in France over the last few decades.
 The French people were increasingly ready for a complete overhaul of their political, social, and religious systems.
 Privilege, corruption, and disenfranchisement are the cornerstones of a feudal system and France was increasingly due for an earthquake.
 France under the Ancien Régime (15th century-1789) understood its society as being divided into three separate classes, each of which provided the state with a separate service.
 The First Estate was made up of the clergy, who were considered responsible for education, religion, and charity.
 In 1789 they numbered only 10,000 people but owned 5-10% of all land, the most of any Estate.
 The Second Estate was the aristocratic/noble class, who viewed their contribution to the state as being fulfilled through military service and counsel to the sovereign; they were 400,00 in number, including women and children.
 The Third Estate, 25 million people strong, consisted of everybody else: the bourgeoisie, peasants, farmers, and the poor.
 They were responsible for fulfilling their state obligation through taxation, industry, and physical labour.
 The King was not a part of any Estate as he existed outside of them.
 There were a lot of problems with this system, the most prominent being that membership in the classes was deeply entrenched.
 It was impossible for members of the Third Estate to advance in this social hierarchy because the wealth, property, and privileges of the other two were legally and vigorously protected.
 Crucial to our story is that the First and Second Estates were exempt from taxation, so the people who had the most contributed the least.